frequency-chain/docs/pages/HowTo/ManageUserHandles.md

 * Handles are unique and have a 1:1 mapping with ```MessageSourceAccount```.
 * Governance will define the range of suffixes allowed for a given handle.
 * Governance will define the time period a handle must be retired before it can be reused.
-* The handle create/change/(and retire, if its not feeless) supports capacity based transactions.
+* The handle create/change/(and retire, if it's not feeless) supports capacity based transactions.
 ### General Steps

 * Create a randomly shuffled array of numeric suffixes.